 Putting the theory into practice

 The best way to learn and get better at painting textures for objects is to learn by doing the skills and processes.
-So, we will put that philosophy into practice and focus on creating the colour, bump and specular maps for a simple 3D model.
+So, put that philosophy into practice and focus on creating the colour, bump and specular maps for a simple 3D model.

 Reference

-The hammer in the following image, is very similar to the ballpeen model and would make great reference material to work from.
+The hammer in the following image is very similar to the ballpeen model and would make great reference material to work from.
 You do not have to use this exact reference material and can decide to find your own.
 Or you may decide that you'd like to try making a texture that shows more weathering on the Model, as if the hammer has been left out in the elements for years accumulating rust and dirt from general neglect.

 Texturing approach